fahadi99/fahad-frontend-developer-task/README.md

 # Interactive Element Tracking Tool

+I have created this Interactive Element Tool with very basic but functional and interactive UI.
 This tool allows users to select and track interactions on a mock webpage.
 It offers a visual interface for selecting elements, simulating events, and displaying a dashboard with interaction data.

 ## Table of Contents